jo234usa/Bamazon_homework/README.md

 `$ npm i`

-2. Once all dependencies have been downloaded, copy instructions in bamazon_db.sql into MySQL query window.
+2. Once all dependencies have been downloaded, copy instructions from bamazon_db.sql into the MySQL query window.
 Choose all the code and click run selection.

-3. This program runs via the following command
+3. Once the database has been created in your system, run this program in Terminal or Bash via the following command

 `$ node bamazonCustomer.js`